EMJzero/AxonCUDA/ideas.md

 This could be slightly worse if you find a way to compress the histogram (fill in the empty spots left by invalid options).

+Note: runtime is not deterministic because neighbors are not sorted, so the number of time the costly constraint check on the inbound set, during the candidates kernel, runs depends on which histogram chunk each neighbor is in!

 ---

 Solution for deduping neighbors: